Abigor

-History
+Origin

 The band was formed in 1993 by Peter Kubik and Thomas Tannenberger.
-After the release of several demos, original vocalist Tharen (Alexander Opitz) left the band and was replaced by Silenius (Michael Gregor), who recorded vocals for all Abigor releases until the recording of Channeling the Quintessence of Satan during which he opted to leave the band.
-Thurisaz, who had been in the thrash metal band Lost Victim together with T.T. in the 1980s, joined the band and finished recordings on Channeling the Quintessence of Satan.
+After the release of several demos, original vocalist Tharen (Alexander Opitz) left the band and was replaced by Silenius (Michael Gregor), who recorded vocals for all Abigor releases but left in 1998 while their fifth album Channeling the Quintessence of Satan was being recorded.
+Thurisaz who had been in the thrash metal band Lost Victim together with T.T. in the 1980s, joined the band and replaced the vocals of Silenius on the album.
 In late 1999, T.T. left the band for various reasons (ranging from personal problems to being fed up with what once was the "scene").
 After his departure, Abigor released two more albums before breaking up in 2003.

-In April 2006, P.K. and T.T. decided to join forces again.
-During the following year, Fractal Possession was released.
+In April 2006, P.K. and T.T. reformed the band, and a year later, Fractal Possession was released.
 The band was scheduled to release a split EP in 2008 with French black metal group Blacklodge.
 In connection with this release, Abigor was supposedly cooperating with Norwegian experimental artist Zweizz.